SVJLucas/BCG-Gamma-Challenge/README.md

 ---

-### Our Solution -  *How to select diverse products compatible with the Amazon rainforest that are suitable for the biome and climate of each municipality?*
+### Our Solution -  *How to select diverse forest-compatible products that are suitable for the biome and climate of each municipality?*

 To choose the distribution of products in each city, we propose a solution (pipeline) that combines two techniques:

-* **Machine Learning**: Using soil data for each city (pH, salinity, carbon, and saturation) as well as climate data for each city (temperature, rainfall, wind speed), we can generalize a model that can predict the productivity of each of the products compatible with the Amazon rainforest for each city.
+* **Machine Learning**: Using soil data for each city (pH, salinity, carbon, and saturation) as well as climate data for each city (temperature, rainfall, wind speed), we can generalize a model that can predict the productivity of each of the forest-compatible products for each city.
 * **Metaheuristic Optimization**: Using metaoptimization through a genetic algorithm, given the productivity of each city, we can find the best configuration of products suitable for the biome and climate of each municipality, maximizing the return-profit ratio for the Brazilian government.

 <p align="center">